rlivings39/learning-ai/coursera-ai-courses/advanced-learning-algorithms/README.md

 If you have N classes with weights and biases for them compute `z_i = w_i \dot + b_i` for `i=1,2,...,N`.
 Then compute the probabilities `a_i = exp(z_i) / sum(exp(z_k))`.
 Each `a_i` is the probability that `y` is equal to `i`.
 We always have `sum(a_i) == 1`.

 With N=2, the computation reduces to basically logistic regression.

+The loss for softmax regression is `loss(a1,...,an,y) = -log(a_i) for y = i`

+To leverage this in a NN, use the same hidden layers and an output layer that uses softmax

+For TensorFlow you can use the 'softmax' activation for your output layer and the `SparseCategoricalCrossentropy` loss

+### More numerically stable computation of logistic and softmax loss

+For binary classification, instead of using a sigmoid output layer with `BinaryCrossEntropy` for the loss in `fit` use a `linear` output layer and use `loss=BinaryCrossEntropy(from_logits=True)` which allows for more numerical stability.

+For logistic regression, this isn't too big of a deal.

+Do the same thing for softmax where you use a linear output layer and `loss=SparseCategoricalCrossEntropy(from_logits=True)`

+What this means is that the intermediate terms passed to `log` are not directly precomputed but substituted in place.

+**Note** With this modification, you now have a linear layer as the output so you must pass the output through `tf.nn.sigmoid` or softmax to get the final prediction probability.

+### Multi-label classification

+Here, the output is a vector of booleans for each label.
+You can build N networks to detect each label.
+You can also build 1 network to do all of them at once and have an output layer that uses N sigmoid activations.

 ## Comments on AGI